-11.5.7.1 Scoring shall take place after every second end of three arrows.

-11.5.7.2 The Director of Shooting shall appoint one person to hold the Clout cord, and one person for each scoring ring to collect the arrows in the ring.
+- 11.5.7.1 Scoring shall take place after every second end of three arrows.
+11.5.7.2 The Director of Shooting shall appoint one person to hold the Clout cord, and one person for each secring ring to collect - Clout cord, and one person for each scoring ring to collect the arrows in the ring.
 After all arrows are collected, they are sorted according to the athlete's individual marking, and the arrows shall remain in that scoring ring until scored.